samlynndavis/Bodiless-JS-Chris/packages/bodiless-psh/README.md

 This package provides standard configuration files and helper scripts which make it easy for a bodiless site to be deployed to platform.sh.

+If you are only looking to host the *static* site (production and static preview environments), then [other options](../WebPlatforms/) may be cost effective.
+We recommend using platform.sh to host your *edit* environments in the cloud, so that content editors can update the site without having to run the Bodiless application locally.
+While you *can* host your production site on platform.sh as well, the most economical option for many sites will be to host the edit environments on platform.sh, while keeping the production site on a different host.

+Bear in mind that you may not need to host edit environments in the cloud at all.
+You can derive many of the benefits of using Bodiless by running the edit application locally.

 ## Setting up your project

 ### Pre-requisites